Top Economic Drivers of 2017: Energy Prices

 Fuel price trends in each province should roughly match the trends above.

 Forecasts of muted world economic growth in 2017 suggest demand for oil won’t significantly change from 2016 levels.
 Instead higher oil prices in 2017 will reflect weaker supplies.
-Late-2016, announced production cuts of 1.2 million barrels a day to address soft oil prices and growing world supplies.
+Late-2016, OPEC (Organisation of the Petroleum Exporting Countries) announced production cuts of 1.2 million barrels a day to address soft oil prices and growing world supplies.
 Major non-OPEC producers, (e.g., Russia, Mexico, Oman, and Kazakhstan) have committed to produce 558,000 fewer barrels a day.
 The news had an immediate impact, raising oil prices by year-end.